 Unfortunately, it appears that Adderall abuse has affected a certain population of people the hardest.
 Adderall abuse among college students is at dangerous levels.
 College students have to cope with many pressures, including tests, socializing, debt, and the search for employment after college.
 Students want to be able to ace their exams in the morning while also having fun at parties, so Adderall can seem to help in both these cases.
 Since Adderall increases attention span and calms the brain down, college students feel they are able to stay up all night studying with the drug, take a test the next day while on the drug, then be social at a party afterwards all the while needing less sleep and less food to sustain themselves.
 Some college students view Adderall as a “healthier” alternative to cocaine because it is prescribed by doctors and has side effects and symptoms that are less severe.

 For all these reasons, it makes sense that Adderall abuse among college students is high.
-Another reason that Adderall abuse among college students is high is that Adderall has been known to help people with weight loss, since the drug has a stimulant effects and can increase the metabolism while decreasing appetite.
+Another reason that Adderall abuse among college students is high is that Adderall has been known to help people with weight loss since the drug has a stimulant effect and can increase the metabolism while decreasing appetite.
 College students are usually young adults, prone to self-consciousness and preoccupied with success in school and in their private lives, causing them to seek out maximum fulfillment in these areas.
 Lastly, Adderall abuse is high among college students because some students may ingest it with alcohol, which presents another level of danger.
 According to the American Addiction Center website, “When combined with alcohol, the drug can be deadly.
 This is because alcohol is a depressant and Adderall is a stimulant.
-Taking these two in combination may initially mask some of the early effects of each leading to dangerous over consumption.”
+Taking these two in combination may initially mask some of the early effects of each leading to dangerous overconsumption.”
 (4)